-The operating assets under construction were tested for impairment at 31 December 2013 by estimating their recoverable amount.
-The impairment test was based on several assumptions including delivery of power commencing in 2018.
-There is some uncertainty related to the future timing of the project (Reykjanes expansion) due to both negotiations with NAL, assumptions of price and market conditions, what WACC is relevant and the form of financing for the project, which could affect the recoverability of the assets.
+The operating assets under construction were tested for impairment at 31 December 2014 by estimating their recoverable amount.
+No impairment was identified.
+The impairment test was based on several assumptions including the future timing of the project (Reykjanes expansion) due to the arbitrations with Norðurál, assumptions of price and market conditions, what WACC is relevant and the form of financing for the project, which could affect the recoverability of the assets.